epiverse-trace/tutorials/instructors/04-practical-late.md

 |-----------------------------------------------------|-----------------------------------------------------|
 | ![image](https://hackmd.io/_uploads/H1UupFOAyl.png) | ![image](https://hackmd.io/_uploads/ryVoat_R1l.png) |

-- An epidemic with R=1.1 has a delayed and smaller outbreak (day 1200, 9000 new infections), compared with R=3 with a earlier and higher peak than R = 1.5 (day 100, 1,000,000 new infections).
+- An epidemic with R=1.1 has a days delayed and smaller outbreak based on number of infections (day 1200, 9000 new infections), compared with R=3 with a earlier and higher peak than R = 1.5 (day 100, 1,000,000 new infections).

 | Vietnam                                             | Zimbabwe                                            |
 |-----------------------------------------------------|-----------------------------------------------------|